You need grit to get through the entrepreneurial journey. Startups are a roller coaster of ups & downs.

-I spent most of my career in consumer, so I have a feeling that’s what I’ll lean toward.
+I spent most of my career in consumer, so I lean towards consumer and B2B2C products.
+I love products with a strong community angle, because I’ve always been a community-builder.
 But I don’t want to rule anything out.
 Innovation can happen pretty much anywhere.

 The best consumer companies reinvent the way we live.
 The art is in understanding the user, creating a kernel of delight, and having the resilience to ride out the storms.
 Consumers can be fickle — in love with a service one day and over it the next.
 It's a tough space that requires a founder with a lot of grit.

 Growing up I wanted to be a comic book artist.
 I told my parents, “I’m going to be a graphic novelist.”
 But they’re Asian, so they said no and refused to pay for art school.